Cash App Investing Review: Look Out Robinhood

 What Are Fractional Shares?

-For example, Twitter is currently trading at $32.86 per share at the time of writing.
-That’s a lot of money for most novice and inexperienced investors.
+Let’s start with a real-world example.
+Twitter (NYSE: TWTR) is trading at $34.17 per share at the time of writing.
+That’s a lot of money for some novice and inexperienced investors.
 Yet if you are constantly tweeting and have grown to love the social network, Cash App investing gives you an opportunity to buy fractional shares of Twitter for as low as $1.

-With its new investing service, Square is now set to compete with Robinhood and its 6 million users.
+With its investing service, Block is now set to compete with Robinhood and its 17 million users.
 However, this isn’t the first time Cash App has encroached on its competitors.
 PayPal’s Venmo has already taken hits from Cash App’s growth.
-The application’s marketing efforts and exciting features made an instant impact with consumers in the South and Midwest, according to The Fool.
+The application’s marketing efforts and exciting features reportedly made an instant impact with consumers in the South and Midwest.

 Cash App downloads have outpaced Venmo for months and show no signs of slowing down.
-The bitcoin trading and investing service also gives Square the ability to cross-sell its users on certain features.
+The bitcoin trading and investing service also gives Block the ability to cross-sell its users on certain features.

-It’s now the 15th most downloaded app on IOS and best overall for free finance apps.
+It’s now the 12th most downloaded app on IOS and one of the best overall for free finance apps.
 That’s more than rising food service DoorDash, social powerhouse Twitter and the DIY gurus on Pinterest.

 Find Your Investment Footing With Cash App Investing